freshwater/Equidistant/README.md

     <img src="images/11p2d_001.svg">
 </p>

-This could always be done by hard coding the points, but specifying them as constraints works well, and the weight on the constraint can always be increased to make it resemble a hard coded value.
+This could be done by hard coding the points, but specifying them as constraints works well, and the weight on the constraint can always be increased to make it resemble a hard coded value.

 It's fun to pin different locations to see what the system does: